Space Wins sister sites

 Space Wins review

 New players at Space Wins can get a whole fifty free spins on NetEnt’s all-time great slots game, Starburst, just by signing up.
 It’s a thematically-perfect choice of game for the theme, and the promotion is available without any deposit being required.
 If players enjoy that and decide to follow up with a deposit, they could win as many as five hundred more spins on the same game by “catching a falling star.”
-The downside is that all of these free spins come with a massive x65 wagering requirement attached to any winnings that may come from them.
+The downside was that all of these free spins carried a massive x65 wagering requirement against anything they won.
+British rules have capped bonus wagering at ten times since January 2026, so that figure cannot stand on a live offer.
+The x65 figure predates the 10x cap the UK Gambling Commission introduced in January 2026, and the Jumpman network now runs at 10x wagering.

 Other Promotions